rygilles/laravel-api-boilerplate/readme.md

 - Requests : Will be generated if "store" method or "update" method making is wanted.
 In [app/Http/Requests](./app/Http/Requests) folder.
 - Transformer : Will be generated if needed.
 In [app/Http/Transformers/Api](./app/Http/Transformers/Api) folder.

-During this command execution, the Laravel application will be down ("php artisan down" then "php artisan up" at the end, called implicitly).
+During this command execution, the Laravel application will be down (`php artisan down` then `php artisan up` at the end, called implicitly).

 Composer dump autoloads will be called at the end.